14 SEO Trends That Will Impact Your Website in 2022

 With various devices from Apple, Amazon, Samsung and Google using voice search, the way people are interacting with search is rapidly changing.
 Search queries are becoming more conversational, relaxed, and use long-tail keywords (much like how someone would ask actually a question rather than a query).
 This means optimising content for voice search with targeted answers to questions and implementing schema mark-up for voice search.
 If you haven’t already, it’s time to optimise for voice search.
 We’re predicting voice to only become more prominent, making it one of this year’s biggest SEO trends.

-Creating and publishing quality content is a crucial component of an effective SEO strategy in 2021.
+Creating and publishing quality content is a crucial component of an effective SEO strategy.
 Users are after content that is relevant, helpful, timely, and will answer their questions directly.
 Given Google aims to provide the best possible user experience, the search engine will continue to reward the sites that are emphasising producing quality content.

 While the security of a website is nothing new, SSL certificates are now essential for your website.
 As Google moves towards a fully secure web, more users are becoming aware of the dangers of being on an unsecured page – bounce rates are increasing on pages that do not have the SSL certificate installed.